actsasrob/lircdo/README_lircd.conf.md

 To populate the '# meta: action=\<value>' line in the script first navigate to the table for the intent from one of the links above.
 Click on the link for the action slot.
 You will be taken to the table which shows all the possible utterances (i.e. what you can say) for that action.
 Find the appropriate action and then use the key=value pair from the 'lircdo server Key & Value' column.

 NOTE: A script can handle multiple actions for the same intent.
-A good example might be a script that toggles opening/closing the DVD Player tray.
-The remote control for my DVD Player has an open/close tray button which acts as a toggle as opposed to separate button to open the tran and a button to close the tray.
+A good example might be a script that toggles opening/closing the DVD player tray.
+The remote control for my DVD player has an open/close tray button which acts as a toggle as opposed to a separate button to open the tray and a button to close the tray.
 In my case it makes sense for the script to handle both TRAY_OPEN actions and TRAY_CLOSE actions.
 To do this I would add a line to the script like:

     # meta: action=TRAY_OPEN,TRAY_CLOSE